UXDProtocol/uxd-program/README.md

 Recommended to use <https://github.com/mozilla/sccache> to build faster, follow install instruction there.

-The project uses a few line of optimisation for building taken from the Discord, but that need to be investigated further.
+The project uses a few line of optimization for building taken from the Discord, but that need to be investigated further.
 (See the workspace cargo.toml)

 ## Running tests